TurboWarp/extensions/CONTRIBUTING.md

  */
 ```

-Using `/*!` instead of just `/*` indicates to JavaScript minifiers that this comment contains license information and shouldn't be removed.
+And add a copy of the full license in the `licenses` folder if one isn't already in there.
+Using `/*!` instead of just `/*` for the license comment prevents JavaScript minifiers from removing the comment.

 The license must be compatible with the GNU General Public License v3 so we can include it in the desktop app.
-However, we don't want extensions to use the GPLv3 or AGPLv3 exclusively as our non-lawyer understanding of the copyleft clause indicates that it spreads to any projects that use the extension, which isn't what we want.
-LGPLv3 is acceptable. (if you don't know what this means then you can probably ignore it)
+However, we don't want extensions to use the GPLv3 exclusively as our non-lawyer understanding of the copyleft clause suggests that it would spread to any projects that use the extension which isn't what we want.
+LGPLv3, however, is acceptable.
+(Do not interpret this paragraph as legal advice.)

-Extensions also must not use `eval()`, `new Function()`, untrusted `<script>` or `<iframe>` tags, or similar arbitrary JS/CSS/HTML/etc.
+Extensions must not use `eval()`, `new Function()`, untrusted `<script>` or `<iframe>` tags, or similar arbitrary JS/CSS/HTML/etc. It's best if extensions are entirely self-contained in one file.

-Just send a pull request adding an `extension.js` file with your extension's source code.
+### Actually writing the extension

+The extension's source code goes in the `extensions` folder.

+To add an extension to the website, see `website/index.ejs`.

+To add an image, see the `images` folder.

 ## Updates to extensions